labdaddy/HOMELAB/PROXMOX/add-zfs-pool.md

 ### CREATE AND ADD DATASETS
 - Once the pool is created go back to node_name and click on `shell`
 - In the shell enter `zfs create pool_name/data_set_name -o mountpoint=/mnt_point`.
 Replace pool_name with the name of the pool you just created.
 Replace data_set_name with the name you want for your dataset.
-Replace mount_point with the mountpoint of your choice.
+Replace mount_point with the mountpoint of your choice, mount point is usually the pool name..
 - Once finished go back to the main Proxmox GUI and click on `datacenter` then click on `storage`.
 - On the `storage` page click `add`, select `Directory` from the dropdown and give your directory an ID that is the same as the data_set_name you chose above.
 - In the `Directory` field use the same mountpoint from the mountpoint you chose on the command line above.